JonnyBanana/Stealth_Shoulder_Surfer/README.md

 The last thing to do to be truly invisible is to turn off the webcam's LED, which lights up every time it clicks. </BR> Unfortunately, doing this via software is complex, this is because you have to modify one or more registry keys</BR> (not known) that change depending on the brand and model of the webcam.
-I attempted to write a script that would at </BR> least search the registry for suitable keys to make the job easier, but it was impossible for me to terminate such a program.</BR>
+I attempted to write a script that </BR> would at least search the registry for suitable keys to make the job easier, but it was impossible for me </BR> to terminate such a program.
 I therefore opted for the “easy way,” but if anyone would like to try their hand at it, </BR> some known paths to the drivers and webcam services are:

 </BR>